 Treasury reporting entities are required to submit financial accounting and budgetary data each month to TIER, Treasury's data warehouse within Treasury's submission timeline which is generally the third business day of the subsequent month.
-The Department of Homeland Security reporting entities are required to submit financial accounting and budgetary data each month to TIER, Homeland Security's data warehouse, within Homeland Security's submission timeline which is generally the fifth business day of the subsequent month.
+The Department of Homeland Security reporting entities are required to submit financial accounting and budgetary data each month to TIER, Homeland Security's data warehouse, within Homeland Security's submission timeline.
 To meet this requirement, ARC performs the Oracle month-end close processes on the second business day after the end of the month.
 Supervisory accountants validate the quality of TIER data to ensure reporting deadlines are met by reviewing an accountant-prepared TIER Submission Checklist.
 The TIER Submission Checklist consists of internally and Treasury department defined data quality standards.
-In order to monitor the quality of the data submitted, supervisory accountants and managers review, as needed, Treasury's monthly data quality scorecard.